Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

   For example, the string `Ratio(Jool.sma, 0.5)` means "half of Jool's semimajor axis, in meters".
 * A string of the form 'Offset(&lt;planet&gt;.&lt;stat&gt;, &lt;value&gt;)', where &lt;planet&gt;
     and &lt;stat&gt; have the same meanings as above, and &lt;value&gt; is the amount to add to the celestial body's orbital element (units determined by &lt;stat&gt;).
+Again, whitesapce is ignored.
 For example, the string `Offset(Duna.per, -50000000)` means "50,000,000 meters less than Duna's periapsis", or just beyond its sphere of influence.

 The six orbital elements are:
 * `orbitSize`: one of three parameters describing the size of the orbit, in meters.
 This is the